 - The Immigration History Research Center promotes the study of immigration and ethnic history, with extensive archives, conferences, and internships.

-- The MacArthur Program supports interdisciplinary and cross-cultural study and research on issues of conflict, social change, justice and human rights, social and ecological sustainability, and the consequences of an increasingly global economy and culture, particularly in contemporary developing societies.
+- The Interdisciplinary Center for the Study of Global Change supports interdisciplinary and cross-cultural study and research on issues of conflict, social change, justice and human rights, social and ecological sustainability, and the consequences of an increasingly global economy and culture, particularly in contemporary developing societies.

 - The Institute for Advanced Studies brings to campus each year a number of senior scholars in various disciplines for lectures related to the IAS’ chosen theme for the year.

 Visit our Research & Collaboration page for more information on our department's primary areas of scholarship and collaborations.

 With over five million volumes, the University of Minnesota Libraries constitute a world-class research center, ranking fifteenth among academic research libraries in North America.
 The University’s libraries include some 130,000 French titles and subscriptions to more than 250 French periodicals.